 Does not cover pre-existing conditions.

-Trip Cancellation and Interruption: Helps recover prepaid non-refundable costs for covered reasons.
+Trip cancellation and interruption: Helps recover prepaid non-refundable costs for covered reasons — useful if a weather disruption affects your plans.

-Cruise-Specific Coverage: Delay and interruption coverage helps with missed ports or prepaid excursions.
+Cruise-specific coverage: Delay and interruption coverage helps with missed ports or prepaid excursions — relevant since Aruba is a major cruise hub.

 |---|---|---|